Community Archivist (At Will Appointment)

 POSITION: Community Archivist (At Will Appointment)

-The University of North Carolina at Chapel Hill seeks a creative, collaborative, self-motivated, enthusiastic professional for the position of Community Archivist for the Southern Historical Collection, a department of the Wilson Special Collections Library.
+The University of North Carolina at Chapel Hill seeks a creative, empathetic, collaborative, self-motivated, enthusiastic professional for the position of Community Archivist for the Southern Historical Collection, a department of the Wilson Special Collections Library.

 The Community Archivist will:

 - Serve as project manager for the grant outcomes and products

 - Manage the work of one full-time employee and three graduate student assistants

 - Coordinate “Archivist in a Backpack” and other community trainings and outreach

 - Communicate and publish project practices, news and content via web, social media, print, donor ed videos, and training materials

 - Plan and facilitate project IT needs as they arise